The BNP Paribas Open is a tennis tournament that usually takes place in March each year in Indian Wells, California, USA.

 Tickets

-There will be free entry to the qualifying matches on the 6th and 7th of March with single-session ticket prices for other days starting at $30.
+For the 2023 tournament, there was free entry to the qualifying matches on the 6th and 7th of March with single-session ticket prices for other days starting at $30.

 Players